intldds/unclk/README.md

 - Rust's compiler enforces, by default, correctness in many ways.
 NSA urges orgs to use memory-safe programming languages.

 - Continuous Integration (CI) should deny changes to your codebase that fail tests, linting, and typically formatting as well.

+## Session 6 (Jan 6)

+Techniques to obtain compile-time guarantees with Rust.
+Still chapter 8 about implementation issues.

+## Session 7 (Jan 14)

+Chapters 9 and 10: randomness and primes